-uring his life Wilkie Collins published 23 novels, six collections of short fiction, one collection of essays, a travel book, and a biography.
-He also published numerous short stories which were not published in books during his lifetime, at least one translation from French, more than a dozen plays — some original and some adapted from his other work — and more than a hundred articles in periodicals.
-One further novel was completed by Walter Besant and published after his death; another, the first he wrote, came to light in 1989.
+During his life Wilkie Collins published twenty-three novels, six collections of short fiction, one collection of essays, a travel book, and a biography.
+He also published numerous short stories which were not published in books during his lifetime, at least one translation from French, more than a dozen plays — some original and some adapted from his other work — and more than a hundred articles in various Victorian periodicals.
+One further novel was completed by Walter Besant, and published after Collins's death on 23 September 1889; another, the first he wrote, came to light in 1989.
 Not all his work has been identified.

 This bibliography lists the first publication in book form in England of works by Wilkie Collins.
 It often excludes plays, North American and other foreign editions.
-It also excludes the separately published Christmas editions of Household Words and All The Year Round to which Collins contributed, often as one of a number of writers providing framed tales for Charles Dickens.
+It also excludes the separately published Christmas editions of Household Words and All The Year Round to which Collins frequently contributed, often as one of a number of writers providing ‘framed tales’ for Dickens as "Conductor."
 Many of Collins's stories were published and republished by Tauchnitz in Leipzig, and in the USA — sometimes with alternative titles.
 Numerous foreign language editions were published under a variety of titles, some bearing little similarity to the English title.
-For a more detailed breakdown of Collins's publications, see Paul Lewis's website [2003]
+For a more detailed breakdown of Collins's publications, see Paul Lewis's website.

 Memoirs of the Life of William Collins, Esq., R. A. (biography in 2 vols.).
 London: Longman, Brown, Green and Longman.
 14 November, 1848.